LAripping/watchlist-widget/README.md

 > An android app that beatifully displays a user's watchlist and has a home screen widget for it too!>

 In every Android's I've ever owned, I would always make room in one of the home screens for movies, as a go-to place for when I want to chill and enjoy a film, populating it with all the relevant apps and widgets.
 What's always annoyingly missing is a cool widget to list my options and remind of good movies I've noted.
-Of course, like million other users, I use my **IMDB** watchlist for this purpose... but the IMDB App doesn't offer a Widget to display any list.
+Of course, like millions other users, I use my **IMDB** watchlist for this purpose... but the IMDB App doesn't offer a Widget to display any list.

 This app aims to bridge that gap.
 Simplistic, and heavily inspired by "[TV Time](https://www.tvtime.com/)" (formerly "TV Show Time") - another excellent app (*which as of recently supports tracking Movies as well!*).
 It uses:

-* [OMDB API](http://www.omdbapi.com/) for fetching posters, see [Compiling](#Compiling) for instructions on how to get your free API key and bundle within the app
+* [OMDB API](http://www.omdbapi.com/) for fetching posters, the [Usage Instructions](#usage-instructions) for instructions on how to get your free API key and bundle within the app
 * [Gllide](https://github.com/bumptech/glide) image loading and caching library
+* [Expandable-fab](https://github.com/nambicompany/expendable-fab) library to pump up my Floating Action Button

-### Disclaimer :warning:
+### Disclaimers :warning:

 This is a free time hobby, I'm not a dev - I'm a security consultant and while I'd like to see people using my app and maybe take a glimpse of the support lifecycle, take this repo as it is: